The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Taken together, the Policy Paper and the Strategic Defence form a single constitutional body of work.
 One defines the model; the other sets out the case for its adoption.

-The framework rests on a single premise: that stability is sustained not through dominance, but through structured cooperation, legal clarity, and the removal of fear-based division.
+The framework rests on a single premise: stability is sustained not through dominance, but through structured cooperation, legal clarity, and the removal of fear-based division.

 To John Hume